yoyobabaji009/portfolio/README.md

 🎓 Student | Exploring all fields of Cybersecurity (Ethical Hacking, Network Security, Cloud Security, Application Security, Incident Response)

-💡 I learn by doing: CTFs, labs, guided courses, and notes.
-This repo is my public portfolio and learning log.
+💡 I learn by doing:CTFs, labs, building security tools, and deep-diving into systems logic.
+This repo is my public portfolio and learning log where I document my journey across all domains of cybersecurity.

 ---